dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Cryptocurrencies: Real money on software platform?
 1. Is an ICO an investment or a donation?
 1. It's not just speculators driving the evolution of currency, there's plenty of demand for decentralised payment systems and peer-to-peer interactions that cut out traditional banking channels
+1. How Many Barrels Of Oil Are Needed To Mine One Bitcoin?
+Answer: 20.
+Thats 40 times greater than that required to power the entire Visa network.